Clipper accessories – using a clipper guard or clipper combs!

 Clipper guards come in many sizes, leaving different lengths of hair on your horse.

-So while you are on the way to designing the best clip pattern for your horse, you might find that having some tools around will help you execute your plan better.
+- While you are on the way to designing the best clip pattern for your horse, you might find that having some tools around will help you execute your plan better.

 - Some sort of pen – it’s perfectly fine to mark your horse’s boundaries when you clip.
 It’s crazy difficult to clip a pattern freehand, so drawing on the pattern is just fine.
 This doesn’t always work with super long hair, but you can at least have some sort of guide.
 And you will clip away the pen marks, so no worries there.